Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r33.25
+- There some important changes for route entry points (see below).
+They are in preparation for an upcoming update, where I will rename auto points to something more usefull than just "auto".
+If don't know what an entry point is: it's the first point that is shown on shift + f10.
+If you still don't know what that means, then I _strongly_ suggest to read https://github.com/Duugu/Sku/wiki/How-To-Navigation#how-do-i-navigate-using-waypoints-routes-and-close-routes
+- Route navigation (shift + f10) is now showing a list of up to 10 entry points (sorted by range) instead of just a single entry point (the closest).
+So, on shift + f10, if you are unsure if you could start a route from there, go down and check other entry points in range, that could make a better starting point for your route.
+- The quest navigation menus (Start, Targets, End) now too have an Entry point list under Routes and Close Routes.
+(Instead of just silently taking the closest entry point.)
+Therefore you won't find the destinations directly under Routes/Close Routes anymore, but instead a list of entry points in between.
+Just like with shift + 10.
+Choose an appropiate entry point from the list, then go right, and there is the destination waypoints list.
+- Available quests will now start announcing 60 seconds after login and not immediately after login
+- Fixed a bug with filters in Aura > Manage > Active
+- Made the menu for editing exiting auras outputs filterable

 ## Changes in Sku r33.24
 - added some new aura output sounds (you need to download the new audiodata_en (r9, English) or  audiodata (r38, German) update to use them).
 The new sounds are: axe 01, blaze 01, interface 01 - 06, shot 01, sword 01 - 03, Tutorial Close 01, Tutorial Open 01, Tutorial Success 01